Indigenous Studies Master of Arts Program

 An applicant seeking to pursue graduate study in the College may be admitted as either a degree-seeking or non-degree seeking student.
 Policies and procedures of Graduate Studies govern the process of Graduate admission.
 These may be found in the Graduate Studies section of the online catalog.

 Please consult the Departments & Programs section of the online catalog for information regarding program-specific admissions criteria and requirements.
 Special admissions requirements pertain to Interdisciplinary Studies degrees, which may be found in the Graduate Studies section of the online catalog.

 Indigenous Studies Admission Requirements

-Applicants should upload the supporting application documents listed below to the online application.
-There is no need to send copies of application materials directly to the Indigenous Studies program.
-If you are interested in pursuing a joint M.A./J.D. with the KU School of Law, you will need to apply to both schools.
+If you are interested in pursuing a joint M.A./J.D. with the KU School of Law or the PSM + ISP graduate certificate, you will need to apply to both programs.

 M.A.
 Degree Requirements

 Students pursuing the M.A. in Indigenous Studies must successfully complete a minimum of 30 graduate credit hours: a 21-hour core curriculum plus 9 hours taken according to either Plan A or Plan B.

 ISP 800 Indigenous Issues in the United States.
 A 3-hour graduate-level course taught by the director of the ISP with guest presentations by faculty who study indigenous peoples from various disciplinary perspectives.